Lydia Kang

-Lydia Kang (born October 4, 1971) is an American author and internal medicine physician, best known for her adult historical novel Opium and Absinthe: A Novel and her medical nonfiction book Quackery: A Brief History of the Worst Ways to Cure Everything, co-written with Nate Pedersen.
+Lydia Kang is an American author of adult and young adult fiction, poetry, and nonfiction.
+She is also an internal medicine physician, and practices internal medicine in Omaha, Nebraska.
+Her most popular works include the 1899-era story Opium & Absinthe (2020), which entailed a story of a young woman from a rich New York family whose sister dies unexpectedly with bite wounds in her neck and sets out on a mission to find the killer, A Beautiful Poison (2017), which is a sequel of Opium & Absinthe, where a series of deaths during the Spanish flu pandemic becomes so spontaneous and close to the main character, Allene, that it prompts suspicion, and her Star Wars novels.

 Life and education

 Lydia Kang was born in Baltimore, Maryland.
 She graduated from Roland Park Country School in 1989 and received her BA from Columbia University.
 She was a research assistant at the Columbia University Department of Biology during her undergraduate years and in graduate school.
 She received her MD from New York University Grossman School of Medicine in 1998.
 After completing a primary care internal medicine residency at New York University's Langone Department of Medicine, she served as chief resident from 2001 to 2002 before staying on as an attending physician at Bellevue Hospital.
-In 2006, she moved to Omaha, Nebraska with her family and is an assistant professor in the Division of General Internal Medicine at the University of Nebraska Medical Center.
-She is of Korean descent.
+In 2006, she moved to Omaha, Nebraska with her family and is an associate professor in the Division of General Internal Medicine at the University of Nebraska Medical Center.